Juanito99/Windows.Computer.DataOnDemand.Addendum/README.md

-## Data on Demand Addendum Management Pack for Windows Computers
+## Data On Demand Addendum - Management Pack for Windows Computers
 The MP named Windows.Computer.DataOnDemand.Addendum provides different kinds of Agent Tasks for direct use in the SCOM console or in a Dashboard Tool.